adrienPAVOINE/ClustCheck/README.md

 The Dunn index is similar to the Davis-Bouldin in its measure of clustering quality.
 The index value should be interpreted differently though.
-In this cas, the higher the score, the better the clustering.
+In this case, the higher the score, the better the clustering.
 <a href="https://simple.wikipedia.org/wiki/Dunn_index" class="uri">https://simple.wikipedia.org/wiki/Dunn_index</a>

     ClustCheck::dunn_indexC(cbank)